Engineering Hubbard models with gated two-dimensional moir\'e systems: Results

 In this section, we present our results, organized into three parts.
 We study the ground state orders of the system described in Sec.~\ref{sec:model}, beginning with the square lattice geometry at small gate separation.
 We then explore the effects of increasing gate separation, followed by a reduction in moiré potential depth, and finally consider the triangular geometry to establish connections with more commonly studied experimental setups.
 We compare the results of our continuum Hamiltonian calculations with results from the Hubbard model.
 In addition, we perform systematic downfolding and Wannierization to obtain model parameters from the original continuum system, to help validate and gauge the connection with the Hubbard model.

 In Sec.~\ref{sec:results-SqSmalld} below, we show that standard square lattice Hubbard model with near-neighbor hopping and on-site interaction can be realized at very small $d$.
+Note that the statement that $d$ is “small’’ is meant in a relative sense, since our length unit is the effective Bohr radius defined in Sec.~\ref{sec:model}, where $m^*$ and $\epsilon$ are both set to unity for computational convenience.
+The actual values of these parameters depend on the specific material realization in an experimental setup.
 We examine both half-filling and $1/8$-doping using DFT/LSDA with our parametrized functional, and show that the ground state of this system reproduces key features of the corresponding ground state in the Hubbard model, such as antiferromagnetism and stripe phases.
 Through the phase diagram of the continuum model and the downfolding analysis, we examine deviations from the simple Hubbard model as $d$ increases and the electron interaction becomes longer-ranged, as we investigate in Sec.~\ref{sec:results-SqLarged}.
 Our calculations reveal metallic ground states, with ferromagnetism in a deep moiré potential and noncollinear antiferromagnetic (AFM) order in a shallow moiré potential.
 We again obtain via downfolding the model parameters, which correspond to the extended Hubbard models.
 Finally in Sec.~\ref{sec:results-Tri} we apply the same methodologies to the triangular geometry.
 We establish a quantitative mapping from current experiments on triangular moiré potentials to the corresponding lattice models.
+We also summarize, in Table~\ref{tab:proposed_systems}, our downfolding results for some of the moiré systems that have been proposed for realizing the Hubbard model.